ayushi8855/weburesecond/README.md

 ##Feautures:

-### Responsive :site is responsive for all screen size
+### Responsive :Site is responsive for all screen size
 ### Animation  :As mentioned icons behind the image are animated